springone-tour-2021/lab-workshop-3/workshop/content/exercises/A-02-content.md

-### Run the app locally
+## Run the app locally

 Let's begin by running the application locally to understand its behavior.

-In both terminal windows, navigate into the app repo that you cloned & forked earlier.
+In both terminal windows, navigate into the cat-service directory.
 ```execute-all
 cd ~/cat-service
 clear